awsdocs/amazon-sns-developer-guide/doc_source/welcome.md

   Application\-to\-person notifications provides user notifications to subscribers such as mobile applications, mobile phone numbers, and email addresses\.
 For more information, see [Using Amazon SNS for application\-to\-person \(A2P\) messaging](sns-user-notifications.md)\.
 + **Message delivery retry**

   Amazon SNS specifies a delivery policy for each delivery protocol\.
 The delivery policy defines how Amazon SNS retries the delivery of messages when server\-side errors occur\.
-For more information, see [Message delivery retries](sns-message-delivery-retries.md)\.
+For more information, see [Amazon SNS message delivery retries](sns-message-delivery-retries.md)\.
 + **Dead\-letter queues**

   A dead\-letter queue is an Amazon SQS queue for messages that can't be delivered successfully due to client errors or server errors\.
 After a configurable number of retry attempts, an undeliverable message is held in the dead\-letter queue for further analysis or reprocessing\.
 For more information, see [Amazon SNS dead\-letter queues \(DLQs\)](sns-dead-letter-queues.md)\.